-Immunization of pre-K-12 teachers in Illinois began in February 2021 with much success protecting school staff from COVID-19.
+Immunization of P-12 teachers in Illinois began in February 2021 with much success protecting school staff from COVID-19.
 In April 2021, all Illinoisans age 16 and older became eligible for vaccination, followed by 12- to 15-year-old individuals in May 2021.
 In August 2021, following the U.S. Food and Drug Administration's full approval of the Pfizer-BioNTech COVID-19 vaccine, Illinois began requiring all school personnel to be fully vaccinated or submit to at least weekly testing for COVID-19, pursuant to Executive Order 2021-22.
-Schools can promote vaccinations among teachers, staff, families, and eligible students by providing information about COVID-19 vaccination, encouraging vaccine trust and confidence, and establishing supportive policies and practices that make getting vaccinated as easy and convenient as possible.
+Schools can promote